 The cookie will allow Attribution app to see the specific visitor’s journey which includes their page views, ad interactions, utm tags, and referring links.

-Attribution will use these interactions in conjunction with your desired settings to calculate return on ad spend for your ads in a specific date range.
+Attribution app will use these interactions in conjunction with your desired settings to calculate return on ad spend for visits in a specific date range.

 Understanding the visitor’s journey & events.